maxecoulter/BaRT-2/README.md

 Contact: mecoulter@dundee.ac.uk

 These scripts were used for filtering the deep Iso-Seq data for construction of BaRTv2.0,  a barley cv.
 Barke reference transcriptome.
 Below is a brief description of how these scripts can be run.
+A detailed explanation of the methodology used in the scripts is described in the BaRTv2.0 paper (Coulter et al., unpublished).

 The filtering is based on the output from TAMA collapse and TAMA merge (https://github.com/GenomeRIK/tama/wiki), a program used to create gene and transcript coordinates from Iso-Seq mappings.
 The outputs from these programs are required for running of filtering.